gkoren/TempMonitor/README.md

 Before going into specific instructions for this project, you'll need to download and install the Arduion IDE which allows to upload code onto the Arduino.
 Once the code is uploaded on the Arduino it should run in the background regardless of the GUI.

 In the "/Arduino" folder there are 3 subfolders: 2 containing the code files (one for serial communication and one for wifi communication via UDP), and another folder with necessary libraries (don't need to do anything with these files, just have them saved).
-Note: this documenation contains instructions only for monitoring via Wifi communication.
+Note: this documentation contains instructions only for monitoring via Wifi communication.

 1. **Connecting the Arduino to a Wifi network:**
     1. Connect the Arduino board to your computer USB port and open the file "Arduino/ESP_dialog/ESP_dialog.ino".
 This script will allow to communicate and gove commands directly to the Wifi chip.